elastic/ml-cpp/build-setup/windows.md

 Download `sdksetup.exe` from https://developer.microsoft.com/en-us/windows/downloads/windows-8-sdk and run it.
 Accept the default installation location, opt out of the customer experience improvement program and accept the license agreement.
 Then install with all features selected.

-### Microsoft Visual Studio 2017 Professional
+### Microsoft Visual Studio 2019 Professional

 _Make sure you install the Windows 8 SDK before this, as it cannot be installed afterwards._

 The Professional edition requires an MSDN subscription.
-Download the installer, `vs_Professional.exe`, from <https://my.visualstudio.com/downloads>, and run it.
+Download the installer, `vs_professional__904165217.1561988349.exe`, from <https://my.visualstudio.com/downloads>, and run it.

 On the "Workloads" page that is displayed after a short while, check "Desktop development with C++".
 Then click on the "Individual Components" tab and check "Windows Universal CRT SDK" (about half way down the list).
 Then click "Install".

 ### Git for Windows

-Download `Git-2.14.1-64-bit.exe` from <https://github.com/git-for-windows/git/releases/tag/v2.14.1.windows.1>.
+Download `Git-2.24.0.2-64-bit.exe` from <https://github.com/git-for-windows/git/releases/download/v2.24.0.windows.2>.

 Install it using mainly the default options suggested by the installer, but on the feature selection dialog also check "On the desktop" in the "Additional icons" section.